 Where do you store the Halloween books?

-I keep my seasonal books with my seasonal decor.
-When I pull out the Fall decorations box, out comes the Halloween books.
+I keep our Halloween books tucked away with the rest of my seasonal decor.
+When I pull out the fall decorations box, out come the Halloween stories.

 RELATED: Looking for books just about the fall season?
 Check out Happily Ever Elephants.

-The Reveal: the best Halloween books for toddlers and preschoolers
+Jump – the best Halloween books for kids

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.